dynarithmic/twain_library/README.md

 * The Dynarithmic TWAIN Library (also known as DTWAIN) is an open source, powerful programmer's library that will allow you to easily integrate TWAIN image acquisition from any TWAIN scanner or digital camera into your applications.

 * DTWAIN is implemented as a 32-bit and 64-bit Windows Dynamic Link Library (DLL), and to communicate with the DLL, exported functions are provided.
 This allows any Windows-based computer language that can call exported DLL functions (directly or indirectly) to be able to use DTWAIN.
-This includes C, C++, C#, Visual Basic, Python, Delphi, Java and numerous other languages.
+This includes C, C++, C#, Visual Basic, Python, Delphi, Java, Ruby, and numerous other languages.

 * If you are not familiar with the TWAIN standard and image acquisition from TWAIN-enabled devices, please head to the official TWAIN website at [http://www.twain.org](http://www.twain.org) for more information.
 If you've ever bought or used a scanner, and came across the words "TWAIN compliant" or "TWAIN driver", well you're on the right track.
 If you're interested in getting these devices to work in your **C, C++, C#, Java, Visual Basic, Perl, Python** (and other languages) application, you've come to the right place.